Why More Money Isn’t The Best Motivator For Success

 Dear Spirited Earthling,

 For many people, the idea of having more money is a powerful motivator for success.
-After all, it’s only natural to associate financial success with personal achievement and fulfilment.
-However, the truth is that while money can certainly be a motivator, it’s often not the best one.
-In fact, studies have shown that focusing solely on financial incentives can actually hinder long-term success in both personal and professional pursuits.
+After all, it’s natural to associate financial success with personal achievement and fulfilment.
+However, while money can certainly be a motivator, it is often not the most effective one.
+Focusing solely on financial incentives can hinder long-term success in both personal and professional pursuits.

 Money Motivates Success Until It Doesn't

-In an episode of the Hopecast, Jane Goodall tells of six families who enter Bhutan with the same circumstances:
+In an episode of the Hopecast, Jane Goodall shares a story of six families who immigrated to Bhutan under identical circumstances:

 big family holding hands on the beach at sunset, showing money motivates success until it doesn't